 - Solution for the long-term: The tenors extend beyond what commercial banks typically provide.
 La Jacinta’s 25-year project bond marks one of the longest tenors for a project bond in Latin America and the Caribbean.
 In Campo Palomas, as in Reventazón, the institutional investors and IDB Invest provided 20-year financing.

 - Market comfort: IDB Invest has seen its network of institutional investors grow.
-According to Gian Franco Carassale, lead investment officer at IDB Invest, “I’ve witnessed an increase in appetite from institutional investors.
-For many of them Latin America and the Caribbean is a jurisdiction where they don’t have an established track record.
-The participation of IDB Invest in structuring and sharing risk reassures them.”
+For many, Latin America and the Caribbean is a jurisdiction where they don’t have an established track record.
+The participation of IDB Invest in structuring and sharing risk reassures them.
 In Reventazón, none of the institutional investors had previous experience in Costa Rica.
 In Campo Palomas, only one investor had experience in Uruguay.
 In the coming months, IDB Invest is hosting road shows to encourage local institutional investors to invest in their own markets.
 As deals materialize, the B-bond structure can be replicated to accommodate a diversity of infrastructure projects and geographical locations.

 - Investment grade rating: La Jacinta’s bond was rated GB2 by Moody’s strengthening its green bond framework.
 In Campo Palomas, the B-bond received a green bond certification from DNV-GL and Baa3 international rating from Moody’s.
 Reventazón resulted in an investment grade rating, piercing the sovereign ceiling.